RagnarB83/ash-documentation/docs/singlepoint.rst

 The **Singlepoint_fragments** and **Singlepoint_theories** functions perform the calculations in a sequential fashion (via a for loop): i.e. one calculation after the other.
-While convenient, the functions do not utilize the fact that each fragment-calculation (**Singlepoint_fragments**) or theory-calculation (**Singlepoint_theories**) is completely independent from each other and could thus run throught the list of calculations (whether fragments or theories)in parallel on a multi-core CPU.
+While convenient, the functions do not utilize the fact that each fragment-calculation (**Singlepoint_fragments**) or theory-calculation (**Singlepoint_theories**) is completely independent from each other and could thus run through the list of calculations (whether fragments or theories) in parallel on a multi-core CPU.
 The **Singlepoint_parallel** function, however, allows you to do this.

 See :doc:`parallelization` for information on using the **Singlepoint_parallel** function.